 The aircraft's GE J79 engines were another marvel.
 They had an inlet spike that automatically adjusted for airflow and reduced the chances of high-speed engine stall.
 In afterburner, the engines could easily move the Hustler to its redline speed of Mach 2.2.
 They could provide even more thrust in an emergency, but the airframe itself simply wasn't strong enough to fly any faster.

 The B-58 had a large fuel capacity, with a "wet" wing divided into fore and aft tanks.
 Total wing fuel capacity was 34,100 liters (9,000 US gallons).
 The skin panels were fitted with gasketing to allow them to serve as the tank walls.
 In addition, there were two tanks in the rear fuselage, helping provide a total fuselage fuel capacity of 19,000 liters (5,000 US gallons).
-The weapons pods could also accommodate fuel, and in fact the fuel capacity of the aircraft was so great that it could not get off the runway when fully loaded.
-It took off with an incomplete fuel load and then "topped off" from a tanker once airborne.
+The weapons pods could also accommodate fuel, and in fact the fuel capacity of the aircraft was so great that it didn't have enough runway to take off when fully loaded.
+It got into the air with an incomplete fuel load and then "topped off" from a tanker once airborne.

 The rearmost fuselage tank was mostly intended as a ballast tank to maintain pitch trim as fuel was expended.
 Fuel trim proved to be a major problem during initial aircraft flight tests, and so the production aircraft's fuel system was correspondingly elaborate.
 The B-58 was fitted for boom-type inflight refueling, with a refueling socket in the nose forward of the cockpit.